-Asian shares mostly gain after mixed session on Wall Street

-Asian shares were mostly higher on Thursday after a mixed trading session on Wall Street.
+World shares mostly higher after US averts shutdown

+The House was expected to approve the measure following a Senate vote Thursday, preventing a partial government shutdown when the new fiscal year begins Friday.

+If the limit, which caps the amount of money the federal government can borrow, wasn’t raised by Oct.
+18, the country “would likely face a financial crisis and economic recession,” Treasury Secretary Janet Yellen told Congress on Wednesday.

-Tokyo’s Nikkei 225 index was little changed after the release of disappointing factory and retail sales data.
-Shares fell in Hong Kong but most other regional benchmarks advanced.
+Asian shares were mostly higher, though Tokyo’s Nikkei 225 index lost 0.3% to 29,452.66 after the release of disappointing factory and retail sales data.

 Japanese investors appeared to take in stride the choice of former Foreign Minister Fumio Kishida to head the ruling Liberal Democrats and thus become the next prime minister.

-Evergrande’s shares had surged Wednesday after it announced it was selling a stake in Shengjing Bank to help repay a 10 billion yuan ($1.6 billion) its debt to the lender based in northeastern China.
+Evergrande’s shares surged Wednesday after it announced it was selling a stake in Shengjing Bank to help repay a 10 billion yuan ($1.6 billion) its debt to the state-owned lender based in northeastern China.

 The yield on the 10-year Treasury, which is used to set interest rates on many kinds of loans, slipped to 1.52% from 1.53%.